Mid-Year Winter Orientation Schedule

 Flemming Center for Entrepreneurship and Innovation Information

-Dr. Andrew King, Director of the Flemming Center
+Dr. Michele King, Director of the Flemming Center

 The Flemming Center for Entrepreneurship and Innovation is available to all students who want to learn about building new ventures: for-profit, nonprofit, and any kind of new project that requires lots of innovative creativity.
 This meeting will cover how the Center’s programs can help you learn the strategies that successful entrepreneurs use to solve wickedly complex problems and create value in society.